spryker/spryker-docs/docs/marketplace/dev/front-end/table-design/table-features/table-feature-sync-state.md

 ## Overview

-Table Feature Sync State is a feature of the Table Component that allows synchronizing the table state with the browser URL (like pagination, filters, sorting, etc.).
+Table Feature Sync State is a feature of the Table Component that provides synchronizing the table state with the browser URL (like pagination, filters, sorting, etc.).
 See an example below, how to use the Sync State feature.